 After finishing her BS, she traveled to New Zealand and worked at the University of Canterbury in Renwick Dobson’s lab on the development and design of microfluidic chips for artificial lipid bilayer formation.
 Emma is co-advised by Dr. Sunitha Nagrath.

-Youngwoo earned his BS in Materials Science and Engineering from Seoul National University before joining the Department of Materials Science and Engineering at the University of Michigan.
+Youngwoo earned his BS in Materials Science and Engineering from Seoul National University before joining the Department of Materials Science and Engineering at the University of Michigan to pursue a Master’s degree.
 He joined the Mayes group to pursue his interest in in data science within chemical engineering, and is exploring how glycosylation affects protein physical properties.

 Justin Huber is a rising senior at the University of Michigan.
 He is currently pursuing a Bachelor’s in Chemical Engineering and a minor in Computer Science.
 In 2016, he participated in an undergraduate research program in Aachen, Germany exploring various optimization methods in modelling an extraction column for pre-screening solvents for use in biofuels.
 Currently, Justin is working to model conformational pathways in ring-opening reactions of sugars important for health and renewable energy.